Broadhempston Village Hall & Playing Field Trust CIO

 3. Who are the Trustees and how often do they meet?

-The Trust is allowed to have up to ten Trustees as is written into its Constitution, read here, and there are seven at present.
+The Trust is allowed to have up to ten Trustees as is written into its Constitution, read here, and there are eight at present.
 The expected term of office for a Trustee is three years.
 Candidates are selected by a resolution passed by a meeting of the charity’s Trustees.
 In selecting individuals for appointment as fellow charity Trustees, the existing Trustees must have regard to the skills, knowledge and experience needed for the effective administration of the CIO.

 The Trust holds an ANNUAL OPEN MEETING, usually in January, to which all residents are invited and you are encouraged to raise any issues of interest or concern.